Ash Wood Planks | Ash Wooden Flooring

 There are a number of knots in the surface, thereby creating a lively ash floor.

-Solid or Engineered Ash Flooring
+Solid Ash Flooring

 For your new ash flooring, choose between a solid or engineered wood floor.
 Both our solid and engineered wood planks are available in different dimensions to suit your room.